Buttercup Bush flowers

 A medium sized airy shrub or tree with small oval, fuzzy compound leaves, covered with large golden-yellow flowers in mid-winter; excellent as a loose screen or tall border planting; can be invasive

 Buttercup Bush features showy clusters of gold star-shaped flowers at the ends of the branches in early fall.
-It has attractive dark green foliage throughout the season.
+It has attractive dark green deciduous foliage.
 The fuzzy oval compound leaves are highly ornamental but do not develop any appreciable fall color.
 The fruits are showy green pods displayed in mid spring.

 Buttercup Bush is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.